 Hopefully this brief post has enlightened, informed and helped our mom followers.
 Education and schooling are areas in our children’s lives that we cannot take lightly.
 No matter how difficult parenting is, it will be even more challenging if our children don’t receive a quality education.
 Inquire about the standards the school follows, special services provided for children, student-teacher ratio, curriculum being taught, percent of disciplinary infractions, ways for parents to be involved, etc. Be a supporter of your local school because they have your child’s future in their hand!

-Public school, home school, charter school, private school, what school…it’s all up to you!!
+Public school, home school, charter school, private school, what school is best for your child…it’s all up to you!!

 Dr. Autumm M. Jeter is an Educator Elementary School Principal, Wife and the mother of two very involved boys!
 She is very active with elementary principals in her state and she spends the majority of her time with her husband and handsome boys…typically at a ballpark, field, gym, school event or simply at home doing homework (but she still finds time for date nights)!
 She’s a non-cook, non-craftsy mom who tries hard to make it all work.
 Follow her @AutummJ on Twitter or @DrAutummJeter on Facebook!